tudelft3d/Energy_ADE/README.md

 Development of the Energy ADE 2.0 has started in spring 2024 within the European [DigiTwins4PEDs](https://digitwins4peds.eu/) project.
 The project is funded by the European Commission under the Horizon Europe Partnership scheme.
 The [DUT Call 2022](https://dutpartnership.eu/funding-opportunities/dut_call_2022/) also contributes to the Urban Transition Mission of Mission Innovation as part of the MICall 2022 initiative.

-In addition to the DigiTwins4PEDs consortium members, several other partners have joined on a volunteer basis as enthusiastic contributors, testers or technology enthusiasts.
+In addition to the DigiTwins4PEDs consortium members, several other partners have joined on a volunteer basis as enthusiastic contributors, early testers or technology enthusiasts.